MMM-ZA/JS-array-exercises/README.md

 # JS-array-exercises
-Array exercises with some data
+practicing array methods with some data